American consumers reached a financial milestone in the summer of 2017, but it was hardly a cause worth celebrating.

 According to the Federal Reserve, U.S. consumers credit card debt, reached $1.021 trillion, the highest amount of credit card debt in history.
 Annual growth rate for that debt is 4.9% and American households owed an average of $10,955.

 This page will highlight real-life signals of debt problems and how a debt management program could help address them.

-Not sure if you have a debt problem and need debt management help?
-How many of these major debt warning signs apply to you?
+How many of these warning signs of financial problems apply to you?